Williams Landing: Shopping Centre

-Williams Landing Shopping Centre opened in December 2014.
-The shopping centre has a variety of specialist stores, a Woolworths supermarket, and fast food services.
-Williams Landing Shopping Centre also has office space available. has all the information for shoppers and for businesses wanting to lease.
-The Williams Landing shopping centre expanded in 2016.
-Construction commenced in March 2016 and was completed in September 2016.
-The expansion of the shopping centre features restaurants, a juice/café bar, a fitness gym and a childcare accommodating up to 100 children.
-Additional expansion is planned in the future.
+Home.Co, a national shopping centre owner and operator, purchased the Williams Landing Shopping Centre in March 2024 after Cedar Woods developed it in 2014.

+The shopping centre was architecturally designed by Hames Sharley, and has over 25 specialty shops, a medical centre, a 106-seat childcare facility, a Woolworths supermarket, and a Zap Fitness gym.
+The shopping centre also has a dining area with a variety of cuisines from different cultures and about 1,800 square meters of office space.

 Williams Landing Sporting Reserve

 Williams Landing Boulevard Sporting Reserve is located in the heart of the Williams Landing estate surrounded by the residential areas and the Town Centre.
 Wyndham Council are constructing the sports reserve.
 This is currently under construction with stage one now complete.
-When stage two is complete, the reserve will feature 2x AFL/Cricket Ovals, 6 Tennis Courts, Shelters, Barbecue and Picnic Facilities, Playground, Fitness equipment and exercise area and Landscaping.
+When stage two is complete, the reserve will feature two Australian rules/cricket ovals, six tennis courts, shelters, barbecue and picnic facilities, a playground, fitness equipment and exercise area and landscaping.

 Greening The Pipeline initiative

 The Greening the Pipeline initiative is a partnership between VicRoads, Wyndham City Council, City West Water and Greening the West.
 Under this initiative, Williams Landing has received a new community parkland along 100 metres of the Federation Trail reserve, between Lukis Avenue and McLachlan Drive.
-A launch event was held on 29 April 2017 for this park, with around 300 people enjoying the green open space.
+A launch event was held on 29 April 2017 for this park.

-This is an exciting first step for the Greening the Pipeline initiative, which has a long-term aim to transform the entire 27 kilometres of the heritage listed Main Outfall Sewer pipeline into parkland.
-The vision is to create a vibrant space that will connect communities and provide a unique space to meet, play and relax.

 Criticism

 School

-The Williams Landing development does not include public schools.
-Opposition to this omission has been evident within the local community.
+Residents have complained that the Williams Landing development does not have any public schools.

 Sports reserve

-Local residents have complained that the sports reserve does not meet the needs for the local community, and have complained that the previous term of Council has not consulted regarding its design.
+Local residents have criticized local council for not making better use of the land, with their preference being a school integrated with a sports reserve.

 Wyndham Waters estate

 The Wyndham Waters estate was the first development in Williams Landing and was originally located overlapping the suburbs of Laverton and Truganina.
-The development features over 1000 households, and commenced in 2001, with the last stage completed in 2010.
+It commenced development in 2001, with the last stage completed in 2010 and includes over 1000 households.
 There is a recreation centre that provides residents of Wyndham Waters a gym, outdoor pool, tennis court, steam room and sauna.